C-Hag/Let-s-Get-Rusty/ntw-pcapture/Readme.txt

 The directory will be auto-created while capturing the packets.

 You can set your own numbers at your own risk.
+I have tried 5000 with no issues.

 Afterward you can just fire up WireShark and have a look at the gathered packets.